Mistire/a2sv-web-exercises/job-listing/README.md

 - **Interactive Sorting**: View job listings with a sorting indicator at the top right, allowing you to understand the sorting criteria used.
 - **Responsive Design**: Enjoy a seamless experience whether you are on a desktop, tablet, or mobile device.

+- **User Authentication**: Sign up, log in, and log out securely with options for email/password authentication, Google OAuth, and OTP verification.

+## User Authentication Features

+- **Email/Password Sign Up and Log In**: Users can create an account using their email and password.
+They can log in to access additional features and personalized job listings.
+- **Google OAuth**: Users can sign up and log in using their Google accounts for a quicker and more secure authentication process.
+- **OTP Verification**: After signing up, users receive a One-Time Password (OTP) sent to their email for verification.
+They need to enter the OTP to complete the registration process.

 ## Technologies Used

 - **React**: A JavaScript library for building user interfaces.